Daniel Chapter 4

 4:20 The tree that you saw, which grew, and was strong, whose height reached to the heavens, and its sight to all the earth;

-4:21 Whose leaves were fair, and its fruit plentiful, and food for all [being] in it; under which the beasts of the field lived, and upon whose branches the birds of the sky had their lived:
+4:21 Whose leaves were fair, and its fruit plentiful, and food for all [being] in it; under which the animals of the field lived, and upon whose branches the birds of the sky had their lived:

 4:22 It is you, O king, that have grown and become strong: for your greatness is grown, and reaches to the heavens, and your rule to the end of the earth.

-4:23 And as the king saw a watcher and an holy one coming down from Heaven, and saying, cut the tree down, and destroy it; yet leave the stump of its roots in the earth, [secured] with a band of iron and bronze, in the tender grass of the field; and let it be washed with the dew of heaven, and let its share be with the beasts of the field, till seven times pass over it;
+4:23 And as the king saw a watcher and an holy one coming down from Heaven, and saying, cut the tree down, and destroy it; yet leave the stump of its roots in the earth, [secured] with a band of iron and bronze, in the tender grass of the field; and let it be washed with the dew of heaven, and let its share be with the animals of the field, till seven times pass over it;

 4:24 This is the meaning, O king, and this is the decree of the Most High, which is come on my lord the king: